Passionate Kisses: Track listing

+Charts

 Mary Chapin Carpenter version

 Released in January 1993, "Passionate Kisses" was the third single from Carpenter's fourth album Come On Come On.
 The song reached No. 4 on the Billboard Hot Country Singles & Tracks chart in March 1993, and No. 54 on the Billboard Hot 100.
 Carpenter's version adheres closely in tempo, feel, and instrumentation to Williams' original recording, similarly relying on the catchy guitar riff to anchor the record.

 The recording enhanced Carpenter's crossover appeal and earned her the Grammy Award for Best Female Country Vocal Performance in 1994, in addition to securing the Grammy Award for Best Country Song for Williams.
+Carpenter filmed a music video for the track in Washington, D.C. and it premiered in early 1993.